slamice/wri/hipsters/first-draft/ch02 - Jack's house.md

 I didn't want to admit needing her.
 She was beautiful, was struggling regardless of how, and had been through hard to harder times.

 A mutual acquintance of hers, Jacob, worked for a shifty landlord owning a row of warehouses with offices above each of them.
 The rent was cheap and the walks weren't far from the transit.
 So together a month or two in to dates her lease was up and she moved in with me.
 It was quick but, there was a prevailing loneliness in my life.
 My attic apartment then, looking out on sidewalks where every night shadow creatures invaded and reminded me of the crime per neighborhood ratios.
 They took my aside and tried to reason with me.
 I'd lived through worse but the decision was obvious in the moment.

 So Jacob helped us out.
 We were cornered off on the edge of Bushwick.
 A few blocks away were high rises and cafe's where the rich purged their money.
 But we didn't want to afford a high rise, couldn't anyway.
 We ended up living above a limo dispatch breaking multiple zoning laws.
 Our mail was to be delivered to their office no one the wiser.

-Unfortunately shortly after Jacob ignored saying hello to a harrassing high school gang, so they took offense and fractured his face with a rock.
-His entire philosophy of life shifted after they put a metal plate in cheek.
-After re-examining his existence he moved to a ranch in the mountains, leaving Jack, Prof and eventually Andy the keys to a huge skylighted room littered with sheet metal.
+Unfortunately shortly after Jacob ignored saying hello to a harrassing high school gang they took offense and fractured his face with a rock.
+His entire philosophy of life shifted after doctors put a metal plate in his cheek.
+He re-examinined his existence and moved to a ranch in the mountains leaving Jack, Prof and eventually Andy the keys to a huge skylighted room littered with sheet metal.

-A week or two after the party Renee and I were walking back to our makeshift apartment when we saw a light was on ahead of us.
-Since we moved in we haven't visited Jack and his friends.
+Renee and I walked back to our makeshift apartment when we saw a light was on ahead of us.
+Since we moved in we hadn't visited Jack and his friends.
 I hadn't seen him since the dance party.
 He lived with Andy and Prof. If you're wondering then yes, Prof is not his real name.
 He had one that was slightly more embarassing but fairly uninteresting.

 "We should at least stop by to visit them."